 A broken bone, or fracture, happens when excessive force applied to your bone causes it to break or shatter.
 Some fractures break the bone completely, while others just cause a crack in the bone.
 Fracture types vary depending on the circumstances of the injury and the amount of force applied to the bone.

-Bones are very strong and are designed to absorb a shock if you fall or are in an accident, but your bones can only absorb so much pressure before breaking.
-A broken bone commonly occurs for one of the following reasons:
+Bones are very strong.
+Their design allows them to absorb pressure if you fall or you’re in an accident.
+But your bones can only absorb so much pressure before breaking.
+A broken bone commonly occurs for the following reasons:

-- falls from heights or falls on ice or other unsafe surfaces
+- falls on ice or other unsafe surfaces

 - overuse, particularly if you run or participate in sports